Sister Rosa and friends at Longmont Meals on Wheels cafe

 Community lunch by Longmont Meals on Wheels at the Longmont Senior Center

 Home Delivery: We serve older people, people with disabilities and people returning from a hospital stay of all income levels who struggle to make hot, healthy meals.

-Lunch Break (temporarily cancelled): People over the age of 55 and their guests.
+Lunch Break: People over the age of 55 and their guests.

 Longmont Meals on Wheels, Inc. does not discriminate on the basis of race, color, religion (creed), gender, gender identity or expression, age, national origin (ancestry), disability, marital status, sexual orientation or military status in any of its activities or operations.

 Home Delivery: Just call us or fill out the online enrollment form!
 We will chat with you over the phone and ask you some questions about yourself and your emergency contacts.
 If you are a good fit to receive meals, meal delivery can usually begin the next delivery day.
 If you are under 60, we may ask you to provide a doctor's note before you can begin.

 Lunch Break: If you are 55 or older, just show up at lunchtime!
 Come to the window, sign in and pay.